 Best bagless upright vacuum: Shark

-This anti-allergen Shark vacuum, a favorite of Solomon’s, comes with a detachable canister for portability and a brushroll shutoff option that lets you easily switch from deep carpet cleaning to bare floor cleaning, according to the brand.
-The vacuum was designed with Shark’s “Swivel Steering,” which the brand says can help you maneuver around tight corners and furniture.
-It also comes with an upholstery tool and two crevice tools for access to hard-to-reach spaces.
-Former Select editor Morgan Greenwald owns this vacuum and she loves how easy it is to switch from vacuuming her hardwood floors to her many Ruggable rugs.
+This anti-allergen Shark vacuum, a favorite of Solomon’s, comes with a detachable canister for portability and a brush roll shut-off option that lets you easily switch from deep carpet cleaning to bare floor cleaning, according to the brand.
+The vacuum can also maneuver around tight corners and furniture, according to Shark, and also comes with an upholstery tool and two crevice tools for access to hard-to-reach spaces.
+This swivel steering vacuum is a Select reader favorite and is often one of our most-purchased items during sales like Black Friday and Amazon Prime Day.

 Best bagged upright vacuum: Kenmore

-This bagged upright vacuum from Kenmore is pet-friendly thanks to its powerful inducer motor.
-According to the brand, this motor produces 20% more air power than the conventional Kenmore upright vacuum motor, enabling the brush roll to spin at a speed high enough to remove dander and stubborn pet hair.
+This bagged upright vacuum is pet-friendly thanks to its powerful inducer motor, which enables the brush roll to spin at a speed high enough to remove dander and stubborn pet hair, according to Kenmore.
 It has five height adjustment options and comes with multiple attachments, including a crevice tool, bristle brush and power roller.
-It also equips a lightweight aluminum wand that can extend up to 10 feet for hard-to-reach spaces, Kenmore says.
-Dulude recommended the bagged canister version from Kenmore, which she said “can handle the endless hair from a shedding lab without constantly getting clogged.”
+It also has a lightweight aluminum wand that can extend up to 10 feet to clean hard-to-reach spaces.
+Kadi Dulude, owner of domestic referral agency Wizard of Homes, recommends the bagged canister version from the brand, which “can handle the endless hair from a shedding lab without constantly getting clogged,” she says.

 Best bagless canister vacuum: Miele

-The Miele Blizzard CX1 — Consumer Reports’ pick for the best bagless canister vacuum — lets you switch between four suction power settings for different surfaces, including curtains, rugs, carpets and hard floors with the turn of a rotary dial.
-It also comes with multiple attachments, including a handheld mini turbo brush for picking up pet hair, a dusting brush and a crevice and upholstery nozzle.
+The Miele Blizzard CX1 lets you switch between four suction power settings to clean different surfaces, including curtains, rugs, carpets and hard floors with the turn of a rotary dial.
+It also comes with attachments like a handheld mini turbo brush for picking up pet hair, a dusting brush and a crevice and upholstery nozzle.
 The brand’s hygienic emptying system can also separate fine and coarse dust so it isn’t distributed back into the air when emptying, according to Miele.

 Best cordless stick vacuum: Tineco

-Dulude said she’s a fan of cordless vacuums, noting that they’re lightweight and convenient.
-She recommended the Tineco Pure One as a powerful option for hardwood floors: It has a runtime of up to 40 minutes and features an LED panel on the top of the handle that displays the adjustable power level and battery time remaining, according to the brand.
-The brand’s smart dust sensor detects the amount of debris and adapts the suction power accordingly and it alerts you if the vacuum ever becomes clogged.
+Dulude is a fan of cordless vacuums because they’re lightweight and convenient.
+She recommends the Tineco Pure One as a powerful option for hardwood floors: It has an LED panel on the top of the handle that displays the adjustable power level and battery time remaining.
+The brand’s smart dust sensor detects the amount of debris in front of it and adapts the suction power accordingly, according to Tineco.
+It also alerts you if the vacuum ever becomes clogged.

 Best lightweight stick vacuum: Dyson

-Solomon recommended Dyson’s cordless vacuums because they’re great for “compact apartments with minimal storage space.”
-This model from Dyson is one of the lightest vacuums on this list, weighing just a little over 6 pounds.
-It has a run time of up to 60 minutes on a single charge and the time remaining is displayed on the vacuum’s LCD screen, according to the brand.
+Dyson is a favorite among our experts and Select staff — I love the brand’s cordless vacuums because they’re great for compact apartments with minimal storage space.
+The Dyson V11 Torque is one of the lightest vacuums on this list, weighing just over 6 pounds.
+It has a run time of up to 60 minutes on a single charge and the time remaining is displayed on the vacuum’s LCD screen.
 It comes with various useful attachments, including a crevice tool, dusting brush and a mini-motorized tool for removing pet hair.
-For larger spaces, the similar Dyson V11 Outsize has a larger dust bin and features up to 120 minutes of run time, Dyson says.
+For larger spaces, the similar Dyson V11 Outsize has a larger dust bin and a run time of up to 120 minutes.

 Best robot vacuum: iRobot

-This robotic vacuum from iRobot is a Consumer Reports favorite — it can map out an entire floor of your home to clean it more efficiently, and you can set boundaries using the iRobot Home app to prevent it from going into specific areas, according to the brand.
-It can also empty its own canister and return to its base when it knows it needs a charge, the brand says.
+This robot vacuum can map out an entire floor of your home to know where to clean, and you can set boundaries using the iRobot Home app to prevent it from going into specific areas.
+It can also empty its own canister after 60 days and return to its base when it knows it needs a charge, according to iRobot.
 The Roomba is compatible with both Google Assistant and Amazon Alexa voice assistants.